-- Build positive relationships with property owners and estate agents to help improve routes into the PRS - 2 Explore incentives to reach more people to help them access the PRS - Reduce the number of empty properties in the district by exploring options to bring them back into use.
+- Build positive relationships with property owners and estate agents to help improve routes into the PRS - 2 Explore options to improve existing housing in the district - 3 Reduce the number of empty properties in the district by exploring options to bring them back into use.

 Housing plays a vital role in addressing health inequalities.
 Living in a safe, secure, and affordable home has a direct impact on people's health and happiness.
 Our health is influenced by many aspects around us, including education, income, living in warm and energy efficient homes, ventilation and the air quality where we live.
 People living in the private rented sector often pay the highest rent and move the most often.
 We would like to be able to support individuals and families by increasing stability and security for people living in the private rented sector, so that they can embed and connect with the community by using local leisure facilities, applying for employment locally and sending their children to the local schools.